David Chase

-David Henry Chase (born August 22, 1945) is an American filmmaker.
-He wrote and produced the HBO drama The Sopranos which aired for six seasons between 1999 and 2007.
-Chase has also produced and written for such shows as The Rockford Files, I'll Fly Away, and Northern Exposure.
+David Henry Chase (born August 22, 1945) is an American writer, producer, and director.
+A recipient of seven Primetime Emmy Awards, he is best known for being the creator, head writer, and executive producer of the HBO drama The Sopranos, which aired for six seasons between 1999 and 2007.
+Chase has also produced and written for shows such as The Rockford Files, I'll Fly Away, and Northern Exposure.
 He created the original series Almost Grown which aired for 10 episodes in 1988 and 1989.
-He has won seven Emmy Awards.
-Chase's film debut came in 2012 with Not Fade Away, followed by The Many Saints of Newark (2021), a prequel film to the TV series The Sopranos.
+Chase's film debut came in 1972 with Grave of the Vampire, and his later filmography includes Not Fade Away (2012) and The Many Saints of Newark (2021), a prequel film to the TV series The Sopranos.

-Early life and education
+Early life

+Family

+Chase was born as an only child to Norma (née Bucco) and Enrico "Henry" Chase, both born in 1908 and hailing from Italian-American working-class families.

+Norma was born in Essex County, New Jersey, as one of twelve children to Marian D'Agostino and Vito Bucco, who immigrated from Ariano, Campania and Fossacesia, Abruzzo respectively.

+Henry was born in Providence, Rhode Island, as one of seven children, the son of Teresa Melfi, who was married to Giovanni DeCesare, 17 years her senior.
+Henry and his sister Evelina (Evelyn), however, were the biological children of Giuseppe "Joseph" Fusco, a 21-year-old Italian immigrant who had been lodging with the DeCesares since 1904.
+Following Evelyn's birth in 1910, Melfi and Fusco eloped to Newark, New Jersey, with their two biological children, whose surnames Melfi subsequently changed from DeCesare to Chase to obscure their background; the couple kept their own surnames and raised another five children under Fusco's name (although the 1940 census lists both their surnames as "Fusca").
+The DeCesare family originates from Caserta while Chase's biological grandfather Joseph Fusco was from Roccamonfina.

+Childhood

-Chase was born into a working-class Italian American family in Mount Vernon, New York, the only child of Henry and Norma Chase.
-His paternal grandmother had changed the family name from "DeCesare" to "Chase".
-His father owned a hardware store.
-He grew up in a small garden apartment in Clifton, New Jersey, and in North Caldwell, New Jersey.
+Chase grew up in a small garden apartment in Clifton, New Jersey, and in North Caldwell, New Jersey.
+His father owned Wright's Hardware in Verona, New Jersey.
 He grew up watching matinée crime films and was well known as a creative storyteller.

 He has stated that he had many problems with his parents when he was a child.
 He says that his father was an angry man who belittled him constantly, and his mother was a "passive-aggressive drama queen" and a "nervous woman who dominated any situation she was in by being so needy and always on the verge of hysteria."
-A character he created for The Sopranos, Livia Soprano, is based on his mother.
+He based The Sopranos character Livia Soprano on his mother, naming her after a maternal aunt.